 Check the levels of cover

 Travel insurers offer European or worldwide cover.
-European cover is typically cheaper, but you should always check whether your destination is classed as European as definitions can vary.
+European cover is typically cheaper, but you should always check whether your destination is classed as European, as definitions can vary.

 Single trip or annual cover?

-Students can usually buy single trip or annual travel insurance.
-As its name suggests, a single trip policy covers just one trip, usually up to a maximum of 31 days.
+Students can usually buy single-trip or annual travel insurance.
+As its name suggests, a single-trip policy covers just one trip, usually up to a maximum of 31 days.
 If you buy an annual policy, you can go away several times in any one year without having to arrange insurance each time.

 Gap year travel insurance

 If you are planning a gap year, you will need a policy that lasts as long as your trip.
-A variety of insurers offer cover for backpackers and it can run for a year or more.
+A variety of insurers offer cover for backpackers which can run for a year or more.
 You should also check that your policy covers every destination on your journey, even if you are only passing through.

 Take care of yourself

-It’s important to remember that a student travel insurance policy is not a licence to go mad: you still have to take care of yourself and your possessions.
-Few insurers will, for example, pay out if your bag is stolen from the beach while you are supping in a nearby bar.
-And talking of bars, insurers can refuse to pay a claim if you were under the influence of drink or illegal drugs at the time of the incident.
+It’s important to remember that a student travel insurance policy is not a licence to go mad.
+You still need to take care of yourself and your possessions.
+For example, few insurers will pay out if your bag is stolen while it is not being properly attended.

 Save money on student travel insurance

 Insurance is not the only essential travel document.
 You should also make sure you have a passport that is valid for at least six months beyond your return date, plus any necessary visas.
-You can get advice from the Identity & Passport Service website, or call 0300 222 0000.
+You can get advice from the Identity & Passport Service website or call 0300 222 0000.

-Always keep your passport safe and make a note of the number, date and place of issue in case it is lost or stolen.
+Always keep your passport safe and make a note of the number, date, and place of issue in case it is lost or stolen.
 It’s also a good idea to take with you a back-up form of identification, such as a driving licence.

 Tips for a successful trip

 If you are taking any prescribed medicine with you, make sure it is legal in the countries you plan to visit.
-And always keep it safe and in its original packaging.
+Always keep it safe and in its original packaging.